How To Catch Trout In A Stream: 19 Best Guide Tips

 Making long casts on stream can be good because it keeps you from spooking some fish.

-That is why I try to get as close as possible using a stealthy approach and by staying behind the fish.
+That is why I try to get as close as possible using a stealthy approach and staying behind the fish.

 Being closer to the fish improves your chances of getting your bait in the right spot and getting a better hook-set.